 In the mid-section of Central Park, located just north of the Lake and south of the Great Lawn, you can find the Ramble, a forest-like oasis of shade, with unique plant life and birds.

-This 38-acre area of the park was one of the first parts of the park to be created.
-Central Park is a purposefully planned park.
+It's a big area, at 38 acres, and was one of the first parts of the park to be created.

-It was designed by two prominent men, agriculturalist Frederick Law Olmsted and British-born and trained architect Calvert Vaux.
+Central Park is a purposefully planned park, designed in the 1800s by two prominent men, agriculturalist Frederick Law Olmsted and British-born and trained architect Calvert Vaux.

 They were sure to create a park with distinct unique areas, some with shady trees like the Ramble, others wide open, like the Great Lawn.